fivesqrd/atlas-foundation/README.md

 # Atlas Data Mapper

-Atlas is a simple data mapper implementatin for PHP offering the following features:
+Atlas is a simple data mapper implementation for PHP.
+The primary focus is to create new models quickly and easily.

+The framework offers the following features:
-- Minimal class constructioon required (new models are quickly ready to be used)
+- Minimal construction required (new models are quickly ready to be used)
 - Easily create business logic query layer
 - Reduced schema chang ripples
 - Automatic read/write routing